DomoApps/Test-AI-Review/docs/Apps/App-Framework/Tools/domo-CLI.md

 * Find the `<iframe>` that contains your app's code.
 The URL should be of the form `//{ID}.domoapps.prodX.domo.com?userId=...`
 * Copy the ID found between `//` and `.domoapps`.
 That is your app's id.

-App Ids tie apps to cards.
-If you delete the card from which you retrieved the appContextId, you will have to get a new one from another card created from your app design.
+App ids tie apps to cards.
+If you delete the card from which you retrieved the id, you will have to get a new one from another card created from your app design.

 ### init